Slow moving vehicle: Unece regulation

 characteristic pattern faced with retro-reflective and fluorescent material or devices (class 1); or with retro-reflective materials or devices only (class 2).

 Regulation 69 enter into force on 15 May 1987 in Netherlands and Belgium.
 On 19 September 1987 in Denmark.

 It applies in the United Kingdom since 27 April 1990.

 It applies in Germany since 8 October 1993.

 It applies in Russia since 8 April 1996.

 It applies in the European Union since 24 March 1998, including in France and Italy.

 In 2020, the regulation applies in the European Union, its 27 member countries and 19 other Unece countries, that is 46 countries.

 National European laws

-In Belgium, are classified as slow vehicles (véhicules lents) vehicle which cannot by design reach 40 km/h.
+In Belgium, are classified as slow vehicles (véhicules lents) vehicle which cannot by design reach 40 km/h (25 mph).

 Different signs are used in Europe: